8 Best places to snorkel in cozumel

 Punta Sur Reef.
 It’s the biggest disagreement between marketing-focused articles and what actual travelers say.
 Most blogs barely mention it, but long-time visitors and locals consistently rank it as the best shore snorkeling on the island.
 The drive and the long swim out keep the crowds away.

-My Final take on Cozumels snorkel spots
+My Final take on Cozumel’s Best Snorkel Spots

 If you want the short version: Palancar and Columbia for the iconic boat experience, Punta Sur if you’re a confident swimmer who wants the best shore reef on the island, Money Bar if you want easy.
 Skip El Cielo as a snorkeling destination but enjoy it as a photo stop.
 The rest are situational depending on where you’re staying and what kind of day you’re putting together.

 For a deeper look at gear, conditions, what to bring, and how snorkeling fits into a Cozumel trip overall, check out my guide to snorkeling in Cozumel mexico.
 I suggest bookmarking it for future use as a reference.
-More places being added on a few weeks!
+More places being added in a few weeks!

 Poe Sinclair, Reservations Director at Jet Ski Cozumel